 On December 10, 2012, Full Stop posted a longish essay (~5K words) about Goodreads, critical takedowns, and reviewing in general.

 An essay about walking and reading (“libambulating”) came out on Swink in April 2011.
-For years when I lived in Philadelphia I libambulated daily in the warmer months, covering about three miles/15 pages a day at lunch, plus another three miles if I walked to/from work instead of biked.
+For years when I lived in Philadelphia I libambulated daily in the warmer months, covering about 2 miles a day at lunch, plus another 3.5 miles if I walked to/from work instead of biked.

 An essay about Barry Bonds and steroids and the good ol’ USA that once was published in Barrelhouse is also in the Best American Non-Required Reading 2007.
 This essay, written in 2005, argues that Bonds and steroids are distractions from unseen/icebergian issues up ahead: turns out I was unconsciously referring to the credit-default swaps/mortgage crisis at the time taking shape that eventually helped capsize the economy in 2008.
 This is also in an excellent anthology of essays from Barrelhouse.